pawwapawa/ByteSprout/README.md

 **Prohibited Actions:**
 1. Distribution of BYTE-90 animations, designs, or 3D models
 2. Modification and distribution of proprietary assets
-3. Commercial exploitation without authorization using BTYE-90 branding
+3. Creating competing commercial products using **BYTE-90 branding**
-4. Sharing proprietary assets through other platforms or media
+4. Commercial exploitation without authorization using BYTE-90 branding
-5. Creation of derivative works based on proprietary assets
+5. Sharing proprietary assets through other platforms or media
-6. Using BTYE-90 trademark in product names or marketing
+6. Creation of derivative works based on proprietary assets

 **Permitted Fair Use:**